aestanymac/Logistic-and-Operational-Analysis---Tableau-Story/README.md

 The final output is implemented as a **Tableau Story**, allowing a structured, narrative-driven exploration of key business questions.

+The dataset can be found on Kaggle: [[Logistics Operations Database]](https://www.kaggle.com/datasets/yogape/logistics-operations-database)
 ---

 ## Objectives